boulardlab/3t-seq/README.md

 ### 3. Configure samples and parameters

 Edit the `config.yaml` file to specify your sample information and analysis parameters.
+The [`config/` folder](config/) contains a detailed description of this file.

 ### 4. Execute the pipeline